Naturally Daily

 Peppermint oil comes from the peppermint plant, a crossbreed between spearmint and water mint.
 This oil is quite popular for flavoring food.

-Menthol is the key component of peppermint oil.
+Menthol is the critical component of peppermint oil.
 It can help soothe the pain and inflammation due to an ingrown toenail.

 Peppermint essential oil contains antibacterial and antifungal properties.
 These components can protect your toenail from infections.

-Research published in 1996 showed the antifungal and antibacterial effects of some essential oils in vitro.
+Research published in 1996 showed some essential oils’ antifungal and antibacterial effects in vitro.
 Peppermint oil was one of them.
 [4

 3. Thieves Essential Oil